-In more recent times, in 1841, Durness was the first area in which residents did not simply accept being cleared off their land to make way for sheep.
+In 1841, Durness was the first area in which residents did not simply accept being cleared off their land to make way for sheep.
 Military intervention in support of the landowner ensured partial clearance did eventually take place, but it was not as widespread as originally had been intended.
-And the refusal of crofters in Durness simply to accept their fate showed others elsewhere in the highlands and islands that resistance was possible.
+The refusal of crofters in Durness simply to accept their fate showed others elsewhere in the highlands and islands that resistance was possible.

 Durness remained very isolated until relatively recently.
 In 1894 it was noted that anyone covering the 20 miles from Tongue had to use three ferries, across the Kyle of Tongue, the River Hope, and Loch Eriboll.
 Little wonder that Durness parish, which until 1724 stretched as far as Tongue in the east and Kylesku in the south was split into three.
 A good road south was completed in 1893, and from the following year, there was a daily coach connecting Durness with the railway station at Lairg, some sixty miles to the south-east.
 To the north of Durness is Faraid Head and Balnakeil Bay.

 This most north-westerly village in the British mainland boasts spectacular scenery with a rocky coastline, pristine beaches with turquoise waters, a wide array of wildlife and vast open spaces which makes it a great escape from all the hustle and bustle!
 Scattered around a string of sheltered sandy coves and grassy clifftops, Durness straddles the turning point on the main road as it swings east from the inland peat bogs to the coast.
 Nearby are Smoo Cave, a gaping hole in a sheer limestone cliff, and beautiful Balnakiel beach.